corpnewt/CorpBot.py/README.md

 	   └─ Displays the Peanuts comic for the passed date (MM-DD-YYYY) from 10-02-1950 t...
 	  $randcalvin
 	   └─ Displays a random Calvin & Hobbes comic from 11-18-1985 to today.
-	  $randcyanide
+	  $randfarside
-	   └─ Displays a random Cyanide & Happiness comic from 01-26-2005 to today.
+	   └─ Displays a random Far Side comic from 2 days ago to today.
 	  $randgarfield
 	   └─ Displays a random Garfield comic from 06-19-1978 to today.
 	  $randgmg
 	   └─ Displays a random Garfield Minus Garfield comic from 02-13-2008 to today.
-	  $randilbert [date]
-	   └─ Displays a random Dilbert comic from 04-16-1989 to today.
 	  $randpeanuts
 	   └─ Displays a random Peanuts comic from 10-02-1950 to today.
 	  $randxkcd